brozorec/brozorec.github.io/content/post/auth-mechanisms/index.md

 - Ethereum transaction structure is simple and flat, while transactions from Stellar and Solana seem more complex.
 - In the Ethereum transaction, there is only one signer who signs the whole payload (r, s, yParity), while on Stellar and Solana we can have several signatures per transaction with more granular control of who signs and what, as we’ll see in the next section.

-## 2. Counter Contract: Fees Sponsorship
+## 2. Counter Contract: Fee Sponsorship

 So far, all transactions we observed were signed and paid by a single user, the owner.
 We continue our exploration with the same contracts, but this time we assume that the owner has no funds to cover the transaction cost.
-That’s why we will introduce another user who will cover that cost, i.e. the sponsor of the transaction fees.
+That’s why we will introduce another user who will cover that cost, i.e. **the sponsor** of the transaction fees.

 To demonstrate transaction fee sponsoring, we’ll start with Stellar and Solana, because the process is way more straightforward and intuitive than in Ethereum.